JanneMattila/www/docs/_posts/2024/04/2024-04-01-appgw-and-dynamic-custom-rules.markdown

 You can use various KQL functions e.g., [geo_info_from_ip_address](https://learn.microsoft.com/en-us/azure/data-explorer/kusto/query/geo-info-from-ip-address-function) for creating as complex logic as we want:
 {% include imageEmbed.html width="100%" height="100%" link="/assets/posts/2024/04/01/appgw-and-dynamic-custom-rules/kql-ip.png" %}

-Here's an example query using that from our firewall logs:
+Here's an example query using that function with firewall logs:

 ```sql
 AGWFirewallLogs